 Advanced Clutch Yamaha’s assist and slipper clutch is used to give the rider more confident downshifts when entering corners aggressively, while still smoothly handling the torque of the R1’s high-output inline-four motor.

 MotoGP®-Level Controllability Yamaha’s Inertial Measurement Unit (IMU) uses six axes of measurement: a gyro sensor that measures pitch, roll, and yaw, and an accelerometer that measures acceleration in the fore-aft, up-down, and right-left directions… all at a rate of 125 calculations per second.
-The IMU communicates with the ECU, which activates the technologies in Yamaha Ride Control (YRC): Power Mode, Traction Control System, Slide Control System, Launch Control System and an updated Lift Control System and new Quick Shift System with rev-matching.
+The IMU communicates with the ECU, which activates the technologies in Yamaha Ride Control (YRC): Power Mode, Traction Control System, Slide Control System, Launch Control System, Lift Control System and Quick Shift System with rev-matching.
 All these systems are adjustable and can be saved within four presets in the YRC system.

-PWR Mode Power Delivery Mode (PWR), similar to the earlier “D-Mode” system, lets the rider choose from four settings of throttle-valve response to best match their preferences and riding conditions, adjusting both engine response and overall power.
+PWR Mode Power Delivery Mode (PWR) lets the rider choose from four settings of throttle-valve response to best match their preferences and riding conditions, adjusting both engine response and overall power.

 Lean Angle Sensitive TCS The R1’s Traction Control System (TCS) reduces rear wheel spin when exiting corners, calculating differences in wheels speeds and in relation to lean angle.
 As lean angle increases, so does the amount of intervention, with ten separate settings (off and 1-9) enabling the rider to dial in the exact level of control needed.

-Updated Lift Control System For 2018, the R1’s Lift Control System (LIF) is updated with more progressive mapping to improve forward drive when the system intervenes.
+Life Control System The R1’s Lift Control System (LIF) features progressive mapping to improve forward drive when the system intervenes.
 As before, the IMU detects the rate of chassis pitch and the ECU controls engine power to reduce the front wheel lift during acceleration, with four settings (1-3 and off) for fine-tuning.

 Race Start Control The R1’s Launch Control System (LCS) limits engine rpms to 10,000 even with wide open throttle.
 It maintains optimum engine output in conjunction with input from the TCS and LIF systems to maximize acceleration from a standing start.
 Three setting levels regulate the effect (1-2 and off).